isc-projects/kea/platforms.rst

 Regularly tested platforms
 --------------------------

-As of January, 2020, Kea is officially supported on CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
+As of January, 2020, Kea is officially supported on Alpine, CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
 Kea-|release| builds have been tested on:

+* Alpine - 3.12
-* CentOS Linux — 7, 8
+* CentOS — 7, 8
-* Fedora — 31, 32
+* Fedora — 32
 * Ubuntu — 16.04, 18.04, 20.04
-* Debian GNU/Linux — 9, 10
+* Debian — 9, 10
+* FreeBSD — 12.4

 There are currently no plans to port Kea to Windows systems.